The better the question

 As the primary energy supplier for an entire country, this involves providing smart energy solutions that address the future energy needs of every customer – from a large organization that’s keen to explore solar solutions for multiple office premises to a homeowner hoping to better manage their power consumption.

 The starting point was defining TNB Retail’s customer segments: large business and government sectors; SMEs and residential customers.
 This helped to identify how to enhance customer interactions across physical and digital channels, understand customer needs and better meet their differing expectations.

-A key customer engagement initiative TNB Retail had established is myTNB, available on app and portal platforms.
-Since it was launched, it has been widely used by customers, with over 4.8 million subscribers – more than half the total number of energy customers in Malaysia.
+TNB Retail developed a key customer engagement initiative: myTNB, an app available on portal platforms that has become widely used.
+The myTNBapp now has over five million subscribers – more than half of the total number of energy customers in Malaysia.

-To improve customer engagement with myTNB even further, the team took a human-centered approach and identified a number of customer “pain” and “gain” points.
-Using this insight, the team developed digital prototype solutions or “microservices” for the myTNB app on EY UtilityWave Platform, a cloud-based platform that supports new services to be developed, tested and iterated with customers.
-The platform enabled myTNB to incorporate technologies such as AI and machine learning to deliver an improved customer experience.
+To improve customer engagement with myTNB even further, the team identified a number of customer “pain” and “gain” points.
+Using this insight, the team developed digital prototype solutions or “microservices” for the myTNB app on the EY UtilityWave Platform, a cloud-based platform that supports new services to be developed tested and iterated with customers.

 As a result, customers can look forward to two upcoming features for the app, namely: